Kermit Gosnell: Movie and documentary

 In early 2014, filmmakers Ann McElhinney, Phelim McAleer, and Magdalena Segieda announced they would be producing a true crime drama film of the Gosnell crimes.
 Nick Searcy would direct, and John Sullivan would serve as executive producer.
 The title for the film is Gosnell: America's Biggest Serial Killer.
 The producers raised money for production of the movie on the crowdfunding site Indiegogo, receiving $2.3 million from backers.O'Brien, Cortney.
 Gosnell Movie Campaign Earns $300,000 in Just Five Days, Townhall.com, April 3, 2014.
 Andrew Klavan was hired to be the screenwriter for the movie.
 Earl Billings portrays Gosnell, and Dean Cain takes the part of Detective James Wood.

 The producers announced on June 26, 2018, that they had signed a distribution deal for the movie, which opened in about 750 theaters on October 12, 2018.

 As well, the filmmakers wrote a book titled, Gosnell: The Untold Story of America's Most Prolific Serial Killer.
-The book was released on January 24, 2017.
-The book quickly rose to the number three spot on Amazon's "Best Seller" list, and number one on their "Hot New Releases" list.